 For about four years prior to awakening, thanks to Frank Kinslow’s work, I had been experiencing my essence, Pure Awareness or EuStillness as Frank calls it, and what Eckhart Tolle calls Being.
 It is the experience of being home.
 It is beyond the mind and it is the feeling (used loosely) of nothing or no-thing and oneness at the same time, so I call it “nOne”.
 In the word “none” it has the word “one” in it (nOne) so it seems appropriate.
 I use nOne because it’s hard for the mind to form concepts, opinions, and judgements around that word as opposed to emotionally charged and loaded words like God.
 In any given moment there can be the experience of profound peace, love, and joy.
 Yet during that time I had resistance, unpleasant thoughts and judgements.
 I was still suffering.

 Awakening came to me unexpectedly, I guess when I was ready for it and I’m not sure it is something you can make or force to happen.
 What awakening means to me is the unequivocal realization and acknowledgment that one is not their egoic mind and body.
 I no longer can become completely identified with the egoic mind.
 I finally understand what the ego’s purpose is and what it has been doing to me, and I can now laugh at the absurdity of it all.
-Awakening brings the real truth, freedom, and ends the internal suffering.
-One becomes buddha.
-The word buddha means “awakened one”.
-Another definition is the “enlightened one” but there is no enlightenment really (I’ll explain below).
-I like the word awakened because it is more of a remembering of who you truly are, or rather who you are not.
+Awakening brings the experience of the real truth and gives the opportunity to end the internal suffering.
 Who we really are is hard to describe in words and is paradoxical (like nothing and everything).
 It must be experienced.
 It’s easier to state that we are not our bodies, minds, or even souls.
 That last one, souls, probably got you, huh?

 The truth has layers or different levels depending on the context one is speaking about.
 A truth that one can state is that we are human having a physical experience.
 Probably nobody will argue that isn’t true.
 From the shared experiences of people that have had a near death experience (NDE), we could state another truth that when you physically die, your soul leaves your body and goes to another place or dimension.
 You cannot convince people that have had NDE’s that is not the case.
 They know it to be true because they have had a profound experience of it.
 These are only a couple of levels of experiences.
 I’m all about experiencing things over something you read (especially religious text) or were told by another.

 As you can see at the context level of the physical experience, those previous truths stated probably would stand scrutiny (at least to some degree).
 Yet there are deeper levels of truth.
-In human form, one can experience an everyday awake and expansive state of awareness where pure love, profound peace (or stillness), and incredible joy are almost palpable.
-With this experience comes understanding of another level of truth, and that is that we are everything and everyone.
+In human form, one can experience an every day awake and expansive state of awareness where profound peace (or stillness) is almost palpable.
+With this experience comes an understanding of another level of truth, and that is that we are everything and everyone.
 Speaking at this level, we really don’t have a soul, how can we when we/you are everyone.
 We could say there is only oneness.
 Another truth, perhaps the ultimate truth, is that you (or we) do not really exist.
-There is nobody (really here) to be enlightened.
-I’m sure the last two statements really throws your mind for a loop.
-Good, let it.
 Even stating oneness is not completely accurate, it’s more like you are no-thing.
 So, is the truth stated earlier about we are human having a physical experience really true, or an elaborate deceptive dream (similar in concept to The Matrix movie)?
 Is this all happening in our minds?
 Are we all dreaming the same dream?

 If you still remember the last vivid dream you had, did it feel real?
 Do you remember all the sensations, perhaps of touch and emotions?
 What part of you felt that since you were asleep?
 Was it your mind interpreting all the sensations?
 Why is a dream considered not real, and the awake state real?
 What if when we are awake it is not real?